mvolkmann/blog/src/dart.md

 ## Print

-The `print` function takes a single argument and writes it to stdout.
+The `print` function takes a single `String` argument and writes it to stdout.

 If the argument is not a `String`, it will be converted to a `String` by calling the `toString` method of the value.